lexandro/dockery/README.md

 ## Roadmap /by priority/
 0.2.1
+- Add: create container page

+0.2.2
 - Add: exit code filter to container list view
 - Add: status filter to container list view

-0.2.2
-- Add: create container view

 0.2.3
-- Add: containers: command popover to show the whole command
+- Add: image deletion to the image list view

 0.2.4
+- Add: add search for container diff

+0.2.5
+- Add: sort by table header fields in containers list

+0.2.6
+- Add: sort by table header fields in images list

+0.2.7
+- Add: filter by table header fields in containers list

+0.2.8
+- Add: filter by table header fields in images list

+0.3.0
 - Add: containerdetails/volumes-from (get volume from other containers)

-0.3.0
+0.3.1
+- Add: containers: command popover to show the whole command
 - Add: tag list to the image details
 - Fix: show image name in the image details

-0.3.1
-- Add: image deletion to the image list view

 0.3.2
 - Add: list active containers related to the image in image details